Condensed and revised from

 The soothsayers and astrologers waited in silent awe and wonder as Daniel revealed what God had shown him—the future of Babylon and the kingdoms that would follow.
 For His part, God elevated Daniel and his cohorts to the highest ranks of rulership in Babylon—for as long, that is, as it would last.

 We now focus on a prophecy of future events, clothed not in figures and symbols, as in the vision of Daniel 2, but presented mostly in plain language.
 Many of the notable events of the world’s history, from the days of Daniel to the end of the world, are here brought to view.
-We will take a look at the first four verses in order to notice the format of this chapter and how it is to be interpreted—and then move right to the final six verses.
+We will take a look at the first four verses in order to notice the format of this chapter and how it is to be interpreted, and then we will move immediately to the final six verses.

 1 Also I in the first year of Darius the Mede, even I, stood to confirm and to strengthen him.
 2 And now will I show thee the truth.
 Behold, there shall stand up yet three kings in Persia; and the fourth shall be far richer than they all: and by his strength through his riches he shall stir up all against the realm of Greece.